How to Publish an Alpha Anywhere Application to a Remote Server Using FTP

 If you have uploaded files to the remote server using an external FTP program, return to Alpha Anywhere to confirm that publishing was successful.
 Choose Yes - Files were transferred successfully and click Close

 If prompted to delete temporary files, click Yes.
 This will delete the temporary files that Alpha Anywhere created during the publishing process.

 Alpha Anywhere will display a notice when publishing is complete.
 Click OK to close the notice.

 If a file is locked by an application -- because it is in use by the Application Server -- FTP publish may fail to update the file.
 If FTP/SFTP upload fails to update a file, you can run a simple test to verify whether or not the file is locked:

 Create a new FTP Publish profile that publishes to a different folder in the Application Server webroot

 Publish your application to the server using the new profile

 If the publish succeeds, then it is likely the file(s) are locked on the server and cannot be overwritten.
 To unlock the file(s), reboot the server.
 Then, publish your application.

-The Alpha Anywhere Standard Application Server can be used to create and verify the published connection string(s) needed by the application.
+The Alpha Anywhere Classic Application Server can be used to create and verify the published connection string(s) needed by the application.
 On the Other tab in the Application Server Settings, the Open the Connection String Builder Genie link opens a dialog that can be used to create and test a connection string on the server to verify the connection string is valid before adding it to the publish profile.
 To learn more, see How to Test Connection Strings on the Application Server.